dm20/Music-Synthesis/README.md

 ---

 ### Regarding notes...
- <a href="https://www.github.com/dm20/Music-Synthesis/issues/1/">See the open Issue</a>, which was a GREAT question!!
+ <a href="https://www.github.com/dm20/Music-Synthesis/issues/1/">See this Issue about note/tone generation</a>, which was a GREAT question!!

 The implementation of note vectors is left application specific and up to the programmer.
 One might prefer a sine wave over a square wave, for instance.